akim-mukhtarov/btree/README.md

 ## Motivation

+In C, making generic data structures isn't trivial.
+Yet this is not really a problem as the C apps are rather quite concrete and rarely deal with some tricky business logic.
+Nevertheless I thought about writing a set of macros which expand to generic algorithms suitable to any user defined struct, that look like binary tree.

 It's about my curiosity, for learning purposes only.
-It's not a rocket-science or something like that.
-Somehow I don't find it interesting to write yet another Btree (and Node?) structs implementation again.
-I wonder if I can write a set of macros which expand to generic algorithms to use with binary tree-like structs, defined by user himself.

-Say someone could define her/his binary tree struct as follows:
+Say there are 3 ways to define Node struct:

 ```C
 struct Btree